kshmir/aimage/README.md

 });
 ```

-Again, if you want to down sample the image, you can pass an instance of the Dimension class for the second parameter to get().
+Again, if you want to down sample the image, you can pass an instance of the `Dimension` class for the second parameter to `get()`.

 ## Views

 ### AImageView

-Using the library is even easier when you use the AImageView in your XML layouts.
+Using the library is even easier when you use the `AImageView` in your XML layouts.
 Not only does it handle interacting with
-the ImageManager, it also waits until it's been measured (which isn't immediately when your app starts) and loads images
+the `ImageManager`, it also waits until it's been measured (which isn't immediately when your app starts) and loads images
 to fit its own dimensions.

+To implement the `AImageView` your your XML layout, just replace `ImageView' with `com.afollestad.aimage.views.AImageView`,
+then use code like this:

 ```java
 ImageManager manager = new ImageManager(this);